Programme

 22 October: Peter Prowse – Le Canal du Midi … on a bike

 In September 2023, Peter, with a friend for company, explored the 161km of the Canal du Midi by bike, from Toulouse to Sète, the Mediterranean port where singer Georges Brassens was born and died.
-During his talk, Peter will be showing many photos as well as sharing fascinating facts about the history of the Canal itself, about neighbouring towns (Toulouse, Narbonne, Carcassonne, Agde and Sète) and song liked to the beautiful southern French countryside.
+During his talk, Peter will be showing many photos as well as sharing fascinating facts about the history of the Canal itself, about neighbouring towns (Toulouse, Narbonne, Carcassonne, Agde and Sète) and song linked to the beautiful southern French countryside.

 12 November: Anne French – Tales of the Brighton Royal Pavilion and its inhabitants